aiconoa/Java-Good-Practices/README.md

 Java-Good-Practices
 ===================

-Demos from our Java Good Practices tutorial
+Demos from our Java Good Practices trainings

 Contains the following desktop demos:
 * class loading